masapasa/info/README.md

 # Multi-stage Blogging site

 A user can read, create, edit, delete posts using `aws @auth` directives.
-Its owner and group-based authorization rules
+Its owner and group-based authorization rules.

-Next.js 12 powered by the app and Tailwind has designed to looks amazing
+Next.js 12 powered by the app and Tailwind has designed to look amazing.

 - AWS Amplify
 - DynamoDB